SamsungLabs/adaptis/README.md

 We generated an even more complex synthetic dataset to show the main advantage of our algorithm over other detection-based instance segmentation algorithms.
 The new dataset contains 25000 images for training and 1000 images each for validation and testing.
 Each image has resolution of 128x128 and can contain from 12 to 52 highly overlapping objects.

 You can download the ToyV2 dataset from [here](https://drive.google.com/open?id=1iUMuWZUA4wzBC3ka01jkUM5hNqU3rV_U).
 You can test and visualize the model trained on this dataset using [this](notebooks/test_toy_v2_model.ipynb) notebook.
+You can download pretrained model from [here](https://drive.google.com/open?id=1RxepfpJF5gRpRNYu1urdV748suF3TL5k).

 ![alt text](./images/toy_v2_comparison.jpg)